Steve Corino: Independent circuit (2001–2006)

 Corino continued his feud with Rhodes in his Turnbuckle Championship Wrestling promotion as well as Southern Championship Wrestling and was part of the Extreme Horsemen with C. W. Anderson and Barry Windham.
 He was also part of the Extreme Horsemen in Major League Wrestling with C. W. Anderson, Justin Credible and Simon Diamond.
 They were briefly managed by the legendary J. J. Dillon before MLW folded.
 Also, Corino went on to win the MLW World Heavyweight Championship before the promotion was folded.

 In 2004 Corino made a number of appearances for Frontier Wrestling Alliance in the United Kingdom, where he entered a short rivalry with Alex Shane.
 The feud culminated in the main event match of Hotwired, where Corino defeated Shane with the assistance of then FWA Heavyweight Champion, Doug Williams.

 As Steve Corino was a major part of ECW towards the end of its run, rumors swirled surrounding Corino possibly signing with World Wrestling Entertainment and returning to his ECW roots as a part of the new version of ECW, but he squashed those rumors in a posting on his LiveJournal.

-Instead of signing with WWE, Corino worked in various independent promotions, including Zero-One, Hustle in Japan, Ring of Honor in the United States and both One Pro Wrestling and Celtic Wrestling in the United Kingdom.
+Corino worked in various independent promotions, including Zero-One, Hustle in Japan, Ring of Honor in the United States and both One Pro Wrestling and Celtic Wrestling in the United Kingdom.
 He was also president of World-1 Fighting Arts, which runs shows in Michigan, Pennsylvania and Georgia.

-Total Nonstop Action Wrestling (2002, 2003)
+NWA Total Nonstop Action (2002, 2003)

-Corino also worked for Total Nonstop Action Wrestling during its early days.
+Corino worked for NWA Total Nonstop Action during its early days.
 Corino had matches with Low Ki and many other stars before leaving the promotion some time later.